[Skip to Content]

 Can Intercourse or Orgasm Cause Miscarriage or Labor?

-In cases of normal, low-risk pregnancies, the answer is no. The contractions that you may feel during and just after orgasm are entirely different from the contractions associated with labor.
-However, you should check with your health care provider to make sure that your pregnancy falls into the low-risk category.
+In cases of normal, low-risk pregnancies, the answer is no. The contractions that you may feel during and just after orgasm are entirely different from the contractions felt in labor.
+But you should check with your health care provider to make sure that your pregnancy falls into the low-risk category.
 And let them know if you have severe or continued cramping after sex.

 When Is Sex During Pregnancy Not Safe?